 Day 1: Looong flight

 Like, seriously long..
-We spent a full 24 hours traveling there from Las Vegas & because of the time change, you lose an extra day.
+We spent a full 24 hours traveling to Thailand from Las Vegas & because of the time change, you lose an extra day.
 If you are traveling anywhere from the USA, your flight will be long and brutal.
 Make sure you find a good airline that provides free entertainment and pack yourself some melatonin for the flight!

 Some back story first… My two main hobbies include making perfect itineraries (hence the blog name) & looking for flight deals!
 I have many flight tips, but the best one I can give you is make Google Flights your best friend!
 I found round trip flights from Los Angeles to Bangkok for only $430, YES you heard me!